MicrosoftDocs/azure-video-indexer/azure-video-indexer/includes/transparency-transcription-translation-lid.md

 - Speech is expected to be continuous.
 Frequent alternations between languages might affect the model's performance.
 - The speech of non-native speakers might affect the model's performance (for example, when speakers use their first language and they switch to another language).
 - The model is designed to recognize spontaneous conversational speech with reasonable audio acoustics (not voice commands, singing, etc.).
-- Project creation and editing are not available for multi-language videos.
+- Project creation and editing aren't available for multi-language videos.
 - Custom language models aren't available when using multi-language detection.
 - Adding keywords isn't supported.
 - The language indication isn't included in the exported closed caption file.